 Remaining aware of the breath, now open yourself to water.
 Reaching forward to hold the glass of water in your hands, and without drinking it yet, simply become aware of water.
 Consider that it came from a well drawing water from deep in the earth directly below us.
 Consider how it has to come to you.

-Water – sacred as it the fetus in its mother’s womb; sacred as it flows over the body of the newly baptized; sacred as it covers three quarters of the earth’s surface; sacred as it is drawn up from the earth and falls down from the sky to nourish all living beings; sacred as it makes up 70% of your body.
+Water – sacred as it buoys the fetus in its mother’s womb; sacred as it flows over the body of the newly baptized; sacred as it covers three quarters of the earth’s surface; sacred as it is drawn up from the earth and falls down from the sky to nourish all living beings; sacred as it makes up 70% of your body.
 Water.

 Bringing the glass to your lips, take a moment now to come to know this water.

+Earth

 “And God said, ‘Let the waters under the sky be gathered together into one place, and let the dry land appear.’”
 And out of the earth come all living things.

 Remaining in the presence of the breath and aware of the water, open yourself now to the fruit of the earth.
 Reaching forward to hold the grapes without eating them yet, simply become aware of the fruit in your hands.
 Consider where they came from, how they have come to you.